 All humans - independent of culture, nationality, ethnic group, or religion - participate in and seek opportunities to obtain, change or expand human attributes.

-Founder of Spectrum Learning
+Director of Spectrum Institute

 The emotional developmental channel refers to the trust that evolves between the teacher and the learnerlearn more